Lenz-K/setup-script/README.md

 # About
 This repository consists of an interactive script to easily install basic software modules and configure a freshly installed Linux.
 So far it supports Ubuntu and Manjaro Linux.
-ExpressVPN only works on a x86 system.
+It is tested on x86 and arm64.

 # Instructions
 Download the script with wget or copy the [content](https://github.com/Lenz-K/setup-script/blob/main/setup-script.sh) into a file called `setup-script.sh`: